 We recognise the need for police support in particular in relation to evidence gathering given the intimate nature of such offences and the provisions need to take account of that.

-Any duties placed upon local authorities must be supported by adequate funding to enable them to be operated and enforced in an effective manner.
+Any duties placed upon local authorities need to be supported by adequate funding.

 □ Do you believe the proposals relating to intimate piercing contained in the Bill will contribute to improving public health in Wales?

 Yes, see above.